stijnvdb88/Snap.Net/Snap.Net.SnapClient/README.md

 ### [TimeProvider](https://github.com/stijnvdb88/Snap.Net/blob/master/Snap.Net.SnapClient/Time/TimeProvider.cs) ###

 This class is responsible for handling the time difference between us and the server.
 Periodic time messages are sent by the [Controller](https://github.com/stijnvdb88/Snap.Net/blob/master/Snap.Net.SnapClient/Controller.cs) (about every second) with our own time included, to which the server replies with the difference between our clocks - that response gets routed to the TimeProvider.
 This lets us figure out the latency and use our own clock to calculate server time at any moment.
-We need this for when we start reading audio data, which contains timestamps indicating exactly when they need to start playing (in server time).
+We need this for when we start reading audio chunks, which contain timestamps indicating exactly when they need to start playing (in server time).

 By default we use [System.Diagnostics.Stopwatch](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.stopwatch?view=net-5.0) for accurately telling time.
 On most platforms, this should be the most high resolution clock available.
 However if the audio device you're using has its own clock, that will be a better alternative, and you should create your own TimeProvider implementation to leverage it.
 See the iOS [AudioQueueTimeProvider](https://github.com/stijnvdb88/Snap.Net/blob/master/Mobile/Mobile.iOS/Player/AudioQueueTimeProvider.cs) for an example.

 ### [Player](https://github.com/stijnvdb88/Snap.Net/blob/master/Snap.Net.SnapClient/Player/Player.cs) ###

 An abstract class which represents an audio player.
-It has an [AudioStream](https://github.com/stijnvdb88/Snap.Net/blob/master/Snap.Net.SnapClient/AudioStream.cs), which it queries for new raw audio data whenever it has finished playback of the previous data.
+It has an [AudioStream](https://github.com/stijnvdb88/Snap.Net/blob/master/Snap.Net.SnapClient/AudioStream.cs), which it queries for new raw audio data whenever the audio device has finished playback of the previous data.
 Some buffering may also happen here, depending on the implementation.

 ### [AudioStream](https://github.com/stijnvdb88/Snap.Net/blob/master/Snap.Net.SnapClient/AudioStream.cs) ###